Birth of the Austral

 In 2011, the Austral carnival program included a “Legends Austral” involving Danny Clark, Stephen Pate, David Sanders and Laurie Venn.
 This group of four had won a combined total of 10 Australs between 1977 and 1999.

-Also of significant interest, and a fantastic development for women’s track cycling in Australia has been the Women’s Austral Wheel Race with winners including Annette Edmondson (2012), Caitlin Ward (2013) and Helen Kelly (2000).
+Also of significant interest, and a fantastic development for women’s track cycling in Australia has been the Women’s Austral Wheel Race with winners including Annette Edmondson (2012 and 2015), Caitlin Ward (2013) and Helen Kelly (2000).

 Austral prize money has of course also changed over the years.
 A Cyclists International account of the race purse reveals some of the changes: